openharmony/docs/en/application-dev/background-agent-scheduled-reminder/background-agent-scheduled-reminder-guide.md

 **ReminderRequestCalendar**  extends  **ReminderRequest**  and defines a reminder for a calendar event.

-The earliest reminder time must be later than the current time.
+For the application to run properly, if both **repeatMonths** and **repeatDays** are not specified, the earliest reminder time must be later than the current time.

 **Table  8**  ReminderRequestCalendar instance

 <a name="table19307315135210"></a>

 <table><thead align="left"><tr id="row113131315175216"><th class="cellrowborder" valign="top" width="25%" id="mcps1.2.5.1.1"><p id="p656917217528"><a name="p656917217528"></a><a name="p656917217528"></a>Name</p>
 </th>
 <th class="cellrowborder" valign="top" width="17.48%" id="mcps1.2.5.1.2"><p id="p1356913214522"><a name="p1356913214522"></a><a name="p1356913214522"></a>Type</p>